coralnet/pyspacer/README.md

 The spacer repo can be installed in three ways.
 * Using Docker -- the only option that supports Caffe.
-* Local clone -- ideal for fast testing and development.
+* Local clone -- ideal for testing and development.
 * Using pip install -- for integration in other code-bases.

 #### Config